Grizzly-Alex/PerfumeShop/README.md

 ![1](https://github.com/Grizzly-pride/PerfumeShop/assets/35379801/8590e07b-4cab-4894-8e7c-8958fc5ef2dd)

-After successful authentication through an external service, the user must associate his mailbox in the application.
+After successful authentication via an external service, the user must associate his mailbox in the application.
 If the email has not previously been registered on the site, the association will be successful.

 ![external4](https://github.com/Grizzly-pride/PerfumeShop/assets/35379801/8f0a33a5-c4fd-4fda-a66f-9db063510c47)